Vyral/klaus-team/_posts/2019-01-17-what-can-you-expect-from-our-market-this-year.md

 {% include pullquote.html %}

 Here’s an interesting thought: The interest rate for renters is 100%.
-Keep that in mind that next time you think interest rates are too high for you to buy.
+Keep that in mind the next time you think interest rates are too high for you to buy.
 If you’re interested in buying or investing in a home, there’s an extremely good opportunity out there with a strong rental market.

 **We anticipate 2019 to be a good, solid year without anything too crazy in the market.** A nice, steady market is healthy for all of us.
 Of course homeowners want prices to keep going up like crazy, but a nice, steady increase is good for the long term.